-Functional income distribution is the way in which output is divided between the different factors of production, namely labour and capital (Dünhaupt, 2013b).
-Thus, the labour share and the profit share correspond to the fraction of the national income that is directed to labour (employees) and capital (shareholders), respectively.
+Functional income distribution is the way in which output is divided between the different factors of production, namely labor and capital (Dünhaupt 2013b).
+Thus, the labor share and the profit share correspond to the fraction of the national income that is directed to labor (employees) and capital (shareholders), respectively.

 Against this background mainstream economics argues that these shares are constant over time.
-This idea is so embedded in the mainstream literature that it is commonly referred to as a 'law' (Bowley, 1937) or even as a 'stylized fact' of economic growth (Kaldor, 1961).
+This idea is so embedded in the traditional/classical theory that it is commonly

-Nonetheless, the labour share has declined in the major advanced economies since the early 1980s, with a corresponding increase in the profit share (Stockhammer, 2009, 2012 and 2017; Kristal, 2010; Dünhaupt, 2011; Peralta and Escalonilla, 2011; Estrada and Valdeolivas, 2012; Lin and Tomaskovic-Devey, 2013; among others).
-Despite some heterogeneity in that evolution, EU countries are not an exception of the global trend of decline in the labour share since the mid-1990s (Figure A1 to Figure A9 in the Appendix)3.
-Moreover, it is important to note that in some countries the labour share already represents less than half of the national income.
+Nonetheless, the labor share has declined in the major advanced economies since the early 1980s, with a corresponding increase in the profit share (Jayadev 2007; Stockhammer 2009, 2012 and 2017; Kristal 2010; Dünhaupt 2011; Peralta and Escalonilla 2011; Estrada and Valdeolivas 2012; Lin and Tomaskovic-Devey 2013; among others).
+Despite some heterogeneity in that evolution, EU countries are not an exception of the global trend of decline in the labor share since the mid-1990s (Figure A1 in the Appendix)1.
+Moreover, it is important to note that in some countries the labor share already represents less than half of the national income.
 This is the case of the Czech Republic, Greece, Lithuania, Hungary, Poland, Romania, Slovakia, Latvia, Norway, Ireland, Malta and Sweden.
-This seems to put into question the constancy of the labour share over time, which is even considered as 'a mirage' (Keynes, 1939) or a 'bit of a miracle' (Solow, 1958).
+This seems to put into question the constancy of the labor share over time, which is even considered as 'a mirage' (Keynes 1939) or a 'bit of a miracle' (Solow 1958).

-This unequal distribution of the national income has increased the conflict of corporations and shareholders against wage earners (Dünhaupt, 2013a), taking into account that the importance of the shares of rents, profits and wages provides an indication of the relative power of different groups in a certain society (Atkinson, 2009).
-Several consequences can be identified in the literature regarding the fall in the labour share.
-The first is the emergence of social strains (Dünhaupt, 2011).
-The second is the reduction in the aggregate demand because the economic growth in most OECD countries is characterized by a 'wage-led' model instead of a 'profit-led' model (Naastepaad and Storm, 2007; Hein and Vogel, 2008; and Dünhaupt, 2013a).
-Note that wage incomes are normally related to higher consumption propensities than profit incomes and therefore generate a greater aggregate demand (Stockhammer, 2012).
-The third is the undermining of the sustainability of social security systems, since their main funding source in some countries is based on contributions that depend on the level of wages (Cichon et al., 2004).
-The fourth is the increase in households' indebtedness to mitigate the fall in wages and to sustain conspicuous consumption ('keeping up with the Joneses') (Hein, 2012).
-The fifth is the increase in inequality in personal incomes (Karanassou and Sala, 2013).
+This unequal distribution of the national income has increased the conflict of corporations and shareholders against wage earners (Dünhaupt 2013a), taking into account that the importance of the shares of rents, profits and wages provides an indication of the relative power of different groups in a certain society (Atkinson 2009).
+Several consequences can be identified in the literature regarding the fall in the labor share.
+The first is the emergence of social strains (Dünhaupt 2011).
+The second is the reduction in the aggregate demand because the economic growth in most OECD countries is characterized by a 'wage-led' model instead of a 'profit-led' model (Naastepaad and Storm 2007; Hein and Vogel 2008; and Dünhaupt 2013a).
+This is also confirmed by Onaran and Obst (2016) for the EU-15.
+These authors conclude that the reduction of wages leads to lower economic growth in Finland, France, Germany, Greece, Italy, Luxembourg, Netherlands, Portugal, Spain, Sweden and the United Kingdom, whereas it boosts economic growth in Austria, Belgium, Denmark and Ireland.
+Considering the EU-15 as a whole, these authors confirm that the fall in the labor share has delineated a deceleration of economic activity because the EU-15 is a 'wage-led' economy.
+Note that wage incomes are normally related to higher consumption propensities than profit incomes and therefore generate a greater aggregate demand (Stockhammer 2012).
+The third is the undermining of the sustainability of social security systems, since their main funding source in some countries is based on contributions that depend on the level of wages (Cichon et al. 2004).
+The fourth is the increase in households' indebtedness to mitigate the fall in wages and to sustain conspicuous consumption ('keeping up with the Joneses') (Hein 2012).
+The fifth is the increase in inequality in personal incomes (Karanassou and Sala 2013).

-3 As highlighted in Section 4, our sample covers the period from 1995 and 2013.
-However, the decreasing trend of the labour share is also a distinctive feature of EU countries since the 1980s.
+1 As highlighted in Section 4, our sample covers the period from 1995 and 2013.
+However, the decreasing trend of the labor share is also a distinctive feature of EU countries since the 1980s.